The Sustainable Magellan Award

 - up to $1,000 per recipient for salary, materials and travel

-- for projects in collaboration with a mentor
+- for projects in collaboration with a mentor with a sustainable focus

 - funds research, scholarly and creative projects

 - in good academic standing with the university